 Super Jeep Tour: Volcano and Glacier Walk

 We then headed down a road and passed Seljalandsfoss to Þórsmörk to Stakkholts River Canyon.
 We came to a sign on the road that said Impassable, where Christian pulled off the road to deflate air from his tires before continuing on.
 We drove through braided rivers and glacier runoff from Eyjafjallajökull, which was bumpy at times because this area was washed out when the volcano erupted.
-It was raining, so I did not attempt to take out my DSLR camera.
-I did capture a few pictures with my video camera though.
+It was raining, so I only took a few pictures.
 We were only here for a few minutes and then headed back to the vehicles.

 Glacier and Snow